 Is there a name more synonymous with high-quality Alsatian wine than Trimbach?
 It would be hard to imagine – Trimbach has been in this business since the 17th century.
-The winery was founded by Jean Trimbach in 1626, a pioneer who settled in Riquewihr – a village in Alsace – and established the family wine trade.
-By the time the French king Louis XIV visited Alsace in 1673, the Trimbach family was well established and the business prospered in Riquewihr despite the turmoil caused by the French Revolution and Napoleon Bonaparte’s violent campaigns across Europe.
+Jean Trimbach founded the winery in 1626, a pioneer who settled in Riquewihr – a village in the Alsace region – and established the family wine trade.
+By the time the French king Louis XIV visited Alsace in 1673, the Trimbach family was well established.
+The business prospered in Riquewihr despite the turmoil caused by the French Revolution and Napoleon Bonaparte’s violent campaigns across Europe.
 Trimbach, it seemed, was impervious to political tremors.

 In the 19th century, the wines of Trimbach became the toast of the French court.
 Successive generations did much to further the wine estate’s good reputation; the family business was moved to the neighboring town of Hunawihr, while the wines had become estate-bottled.
 Historically, customers purchased large quantities in bulk, until Frédéric-Emile Trimbach decided that his firm needed to set the standard in high-quality, bottled wines.
 In honor of his incredible contribution to the prosperity of this venerable wine house, the family decided to adopt his initials in the firm’s official name: Maison F.E.
 Trimbach.
 His proudest achievement occurred in 1898 when Frédéric Emile Trimbach received the highest distinction at the International Wine Fair in Brussels.